On Gauge-Invariant Entire-Function Regulators and UV Finiteness in NonLocal Quantum Field Theory: Liouville's theorem and the singularity at infinity

+If we define the regulated Euclidean Green function, or amplitude for fixed external Euclidean momenta by the absolutely convergent Euclidean loop integral, and its multi loop generalizations.
+Then the corresponding Lorentzian or Feynman Green function is defined by analytic continuation of the external energies or invariants with the standard $i\epsilon$ prescription.
+Under (A1)–(A2), this continuation is well defined with no obstruction from the regulator, introduces no new finite plane singularities beyond the standard physical ones, and does not depend on the essential singularity of $F$ at $z=\infty$.

+By Lemma 2, the Euclidean integral converges absolutely so for external momenta restricted to any compact set in a complex neighbourhood that avoids the usual denominator pinches, the Euclidean integrand is jointly analytic in the external parameters and dominated by an integrable function, namely the same polynomial times Gaussian bound used in Lemma 2.
+Therefore, by standard results such as dominated convergence or Morera’s theorem~\cite{Morera1886,NalliAndreoli1927,NalliAndreoli1928,ConwayOneVariable, AhlforsComplexAnalysis}, the Euclidean amplitude is an analytic function of the external invariants in that domain.

+The only possible singularities of this analytic function upon continuation arise when the continuation crosses the loci where denominators can pinch, such as the usual Landau or threshold conditions.
+By Lemma 1 the regulator cannot create additional finite plane singularities because it is entire and zero free at finite argument.
+So the physical singularity structure is unchanged, so the regulator alters UV behaviour, not the location or nature of physical thresholds.

+The essential singularity at $z=\infty$ is a statement about the behaviour of $F(z)$ as $|z|\to\infty$ in directions of the complex $z$-plane.
+In the Euclidean first construction, the only large-$|z|$ region probed by the integral is the Euclidean ray $z=-p_E^{2}/M_*^{2}\le 0$, where (A2) enforces decay, ensuring convergence.
+Analytic continuation of the resulting finite analytic function is performed in the external invariants so it does not require evaluating $F$ on contours that encircle or approach $z=\infty$ in directions where $F$ may grow.
+Therefore the essential singularity at $z=\infty$ has no operational imprint on the regulated amplitudes.

+The statement that the singularity at $z=\infty$ is never encountered should be understood in the way that physical amplitudes are defined by Euclidean integrals on the decaying ray $z=-p_E^{2}/M_*^{2}\le 0$ and then continued analytically with the Feynman $i\epsilon$ prescription, at no stage does the construction require probing the growth sectors associated with $z=\infty$.

+For completeness, one may ask when the Euclidean result can also be obtained by a literal contour rotation in the complex $p^{0}$-plane at fixed spatial momentum.
+This requires an additional sectorial bound on the regulator ensuring that the contribution from the large arc vanishes.
+A sufficient condition is that for some $\alpha>0$ and some wedge connecting the real and imaginary axes:

+as $|p^{0}|\to\infty$ in that wedge, so that Jordan type estimates that force the arc contribution to vanish~\cite{JordanCoursAnalyseVol2,BrownChurchill,WhittakerWatson}.
+When such a bound holds, the Euclidean first analytic continuation coincides with an actual contour deformation.
+In our framework, however, the Euclidean first definition above is sufficient and does not require assuming \eqref{eq:SectorBound}.

-Thus, Liouville's theorem constrains the global behaviour of $F(z)$ on the entire complex plane, but does not obstruct the existence of well-defined, UV-finite, and unitary quantum field theories (QFTs) regulated by such entire functions.
+Thus, Liouville's theorem constrains the global behaviour of $F(z)$ on the entire complex plane, but does not obstruct the existence of well defined, UV finite, and unitary quantum field theories regulated by such entire functions.
 The key property we exploit is the absence of zeros and poles of $F(z)$ at finite $z$, not the behaviour at infinity.
 The essential singularity exists at infinity, but it exists in parts of the complex plane that are not probed in any physical processes.